AdaCore/training_material/courses/rust_essentials/010_rust_essentials/13-functional_programming.rst

 * Rust has *many* methods like this on iterators

 ------------------------------------------------
-Functional programming: Closures and iterators
+Functional Programming: Closures and Iterators
 ------------------------------------------------

 .. code:: Rust